droganov/ColdSpirit/ReadMe.txt

 Installation
 1. Copy "skeleton" folder contents to the webroot

 2. Copy "spirit" folder to the webroot or map it as /spirit in Railo admin.
-If you use spirit for production, make sure /spirit/admin is accessible from the web.
+If you use spirit for production, make sure /spirit/admin is not accessible from the Web.

 3. ColdSpirit requires some rewrite rules:
 	3.1 Apache (rewrites and the proxies everything to Tomcat):